 The hull and machinery of every commercial vessel must be classed by a classification society authorized by its country of registry.
 The classification society certifies that a vessel is safe and seaworthy in accordance with the applicable rules and regulations of the country of registry of the vessel and SOLAS.
-Our vessels are currently classed with Lloyd's Register of Shipping, Bureau Veritas and Nippon Kaiji Kyokai.
-ISM and International Ship and Port Facilities Security, or ISPS, certification have been awarded by Bureau Veritas and the Panama Maritime Authority to our vessels and Eurobulk.
+Our vessels are currently classed with Lloyd's Register of Shipping, Bureau Veritas, Germanischer Lloyd, Rina and Nippon Kaiji Kyokai.
+ISM and ISPS.
+Certifications have been awarded to the vessels by Bureau Veritas or Liberian Flag Administration and to the managers by Bureau Veritas.